 The RNRB differs from the NRB in that it doesn’t apply to lifetime transfers, such as transfers into trusts or gifts given by an individual within a period of seven years before they died.
 This means that whilst the NRB could potentially be consumed through gift-giving in the last seven years of a person’s life, the RNRB would still be fully available.

-Although the threshold remains steady, the property market is continuing to rise, meaning that many families will continue to face larger inheritance tax payments.
-Those in the South of England, where property prices have risen dramatically over the past 20 years, will undoubtedly feel ensnared by the 40 per cent charge.
+Although the threshold remains steady, the property market is continuing to rise.
+This means that many families will continue to face larger inheritance tax payments.
+Those in the south of England, where property prices have risen dramatically over the past 20 years, will undoubtedly feel ensnared by the 40 per cent charge.

-By making sure your will is up to date and tax efficient, you may be able to maximise the amount you are able to pass onto your loved ones after your death.
-However, as each person’s circumstances can greatly differ, it’s important to seek professional guidance on all inheritance tax matters, to ensure you are taking all the steps you need to minimalise your inheritance tax bill after you pass.
+Making sure your will is up to date and tax efficient, you can maximise the amount loved ones may receive.
+However, as each person’s circumstances can greatly differ, it’s important to seek professional guidance on all inheritance tax matters.
+Ensure you are taking all the steps you need to minimise your inheritance tax bill after you pass.